Updated: June 14, 2018

 - Reach out to an expert to replace the parts in your current unit to help make it compatible with an approved air conditioner refrigerant.
 This is not recommended.

 To be clear, the EPA regulates the production and use of this refrigerant, but not your system.
 You are not required by the law to replace your air conditioner.
-Eventually, your AC will stop working and it will need to be replaced, and only R410a units will be available for sale.
+Eventually, your AC will stop working and it will need to be replaced, and only R410a units will be available to purchase.

-The best option is to purchase a new, upgraded air conditioner, especially if your current air conditioner is already more than 10 years old.
-Service Experts Heating & Air Conditioning has lots of financing options that help to meet your budget, and again, we look out for rebates from HVAC manufacturers and local utilities to make it even easier.
-New AC equipment can be more efficient and present you superior comfort, helping to decrease your energy costs.
+The most straightforward option is to purchase a new, upgraded air conditioner, particularly if your current air conditioner is already more than 10 years old.
+Service Experts Heating & Air Conditioning has lots of financing options that help make the purchase affordable, and again, we look out for rebates from HVAC manufacturers and local utilities to make it even easier.
+New AC equipment can be more efficient and present you superior comfort, helping to lower your energy costs.

-You could also pick the status quo and continue using recycled R22 air conditioning refrigerant for the time being.
+You could also choose the status quo and continue using recycled R22 air conditioning refrigerant for the foreseeable future.
 While this sounds like a great alternative, the expense of servicing old R22 A/C systems is starting to surpass several hundred dollars (easily a down payment on a new system).
-You may also see the prices grow as demand continues to rise on a substance that is no longer produced or widely available.
+You may also see the prices grow as demand continues to rise on a substance that is no longer produced or widely accessable.

 If you aren’t sure what type of AC refrigerant your air conditioning system uses, our team is here.
 Reach out to Service Experts Heating & Air Conditioning today and we can provide an inspection to find out if you are currently using R22 and, if so, what you can do.